 Furthermore, you should select a reputable broker.
+The best way of finding out whether or not a broker is reputable is by checking their business credit score.
 A broker with a strong credit history and a diverse portfolio of repayments should be a high priority.

 For added security, you may insist that your broker use factoring.
 In non-recourse factoring (highly recommended over recourse factoring), the factoring company absorbs the damage if the broker can’t pay (not the invoice issuer, you).

 Going into business with anyone is a leap of faith, but it doesn’t have to be completely blind.
 If the worst does happen and a broker won’t pay, you do have options, but you can significantly reduce the chances of this happening with a little groundwork.

 Working with reputable brokers, getting details in writing from the very start, consistent communication, and securing your business with non-recourse factoring can ensure the cogs of your business continue to turn.